Pre-Finno-Ugric substrate: Pre-Finno-Volgaic substrate

-There are also some examples of possible substrate words in Finno-Volgaic languages that differ from the Pre-Sami substrate, i.e. Proto-Finno-Volgaic *täštä "star", or *kümmin "ten".
+There are also some examples of possible substrate words the hypothetical Finno-Volgaic languages group that differ from the Pre-Sami substrate, i.e. Proto-Finno-Volgaic *täštä 'star', or *kümmin 'ten'.

 Some words in Finno-Volgaic languages contain rare consonant clusters, which suggests loanwords from unknown languages.

-Finnish words such as jauho (Eng. flour), lehmä (cow), tähti (star), tammi (oak) and ihminen (human) could be substrate words.
+Finnish words such as jauho ('flour'), lehmä ('cow'), tähti ('star'), tammi ('oak') and ihminen ('human') could be substrate words.

 Aikio (2021) lists some other substrate vocabulary as:

 Irregular correspondences among Uralic languages are frequent among some words, such as 'to milk' and 'hazelnut'.
 These are presumed to be non-native loanwords by Aikio (2021):

 Toponyms

-Some toponyms in Finland appear to be of non-Uralic origin; for example, a word "koita" regularly appears in hydronyms for long and narrow bodies of water and is thus probably the continuation of the native word for "long, narrow".
+Some toponyms in Finland appear to be of non-Uralic origin; for example, a word koita regularly appears in hydronyms for long and narrow bodies of water and is thus probably the continuation of the native word for 'long, narrow'.

-Many other toponyms in Finland seem to come from a substrate language or from many substrate languages: among these are Saimaa, Imatra, Päijänne and Inari.
+Many other toponyms in Finland seem to come from a substrate language or from multiple substrate languages: among these are Saimaa, Imatra, Päijänne, and Inari.

-There are also toponyms from a substrate language in Sápmi; for example, an ending -ir (< *-ērē) is commonly found in names of mountains and is probably the continuation of the substrate word for mountain.
+There are also toponyms from a substrate language in Sápmi; for example, an ending -ir (< *-ērē) is commonly found in names of mountains and is probably the continuation of the substrate word for 'mountain'.

 Other such toponymic words are *skiečč 'watershed', *čār- 'uppermost (lake)', *jeak(k)- 'isolated mountain', *nus- 'mountain top on the edge of a mountain area', *sāl- 'large island in the sea', *čiest- 'seashore cliff', and *inč- 'outermost island'.

 Languages

-Because there are irregularities in Sami substrate words, they might have been borrowed from distinct, but related languages.
+There are irregularities in Sami substrate words which suggest they might have been borrowed from distinct, but related languages.
 In the west, the substrate languages probably had an s-type sibilant which corresponds to an š-type sibilant in the east.

-Because we only have fragments of Lakelandic Sami which were preserved in Finnish placenames and dialectal vocabulary, the features of the Paleo-Lakelandic substrate in Lakelandic Sami cannot be studied.
+As we only have fragments of Lakelandic Sami which were preserved in Finnish placenames and dialectal vocabulary, the features of the Paleo-Lakelandic substrate in Lakelandic Sami cannot be studied.
 Many placenames in Finland come from Sami words of unknown origin which are likely substrate words, such as jokuu from Proto-Sami *čuokōs ‘track, way’.

 The Sami substrate in Finnish dialects also reveals that Lakelandic Sami languages had a high number of words with an obscure origin, likely deriving from old languages of the region.